Tirdad Zolghadr

-Tirdad Zolghadr (born 1973) works as a freelance curator, writes for Frieze magazine and has also contributed to Parkett, Bidoun, Cabinet, Afterall, Neue Zürcher Zeitung, Straits Times (Singapore) and other publications.
+Tirdad Zolghadr (born 1973 in California), raised in Iran, England, and Switzerland, is an independent curator, art critic and writer based in Berlin, working for Frieze magazine and has also contributed to Parkett, Bidoun, Cabinet, Afterall, Neue Zürcher Zeitung, Straits Times (Singapore) and other publications.
 He is co-founder of the Tehran-based feminist online magazine Bad Jens (1999) and co-director of "Tehran 1380" (with Solmaz Shahbazi), a documentary on mass housing estates in Tehran (2001).
 Since 2004, Zolghadr has curated events at Cubitt London, IASPIS Stockholm, Kunsthalle Geneva, various Tehran artspaces, the UAE pavilion at the Venice Biennale and other venues.
 He was co-curator of the Taipei Biennial and the International Sharjah biennial 2005.
 Zolghadr is a founding member of the Shahrzad Design Collective.

 Background

 Zolghadr grew up in Tehran, Zurich, North- and West Africa.
 He studied Comparative Literature in Geneva, then worked as a cultural journalist and translator before starting to work as a freelance art critic and curator.